-The consultant team worked corroboratively with Tahoe Donner staff while incorporating and confirming feedback from members, clubs, and the Trails and Open Space Committee (TOS) input through the process.
-This feedback was coupled with outside buy-in for the master plan from the major adjacent land managers including the Town of Truckee, Truckee Donner Land Trust, and USFS.
+The consultant team worked in collaboration with Tahoe Donner staff while incorporating and confirming feedback from members, clubs, and the Trails and Open Space Committee (TOS) input through the process.
+This feedback was coupled with outside buy-in for the master plan from the major adjacent land managers including the Town of Truckee, Truckee Donner Land Trust, and U.S. Forest Service.
 The process created an all-encompassing approach to the recommendations outlined in this document.